 Again, you will still be able to show appreciation to the creators, but no one is gonna know about it, but you two.
 Approval is gonna become a private thing.

-As I’m not US resident so I’m not gonna be part of the change any time soon.
+As I’m not a US resident so I’m not gonna be part of the change any time soon.
 Shame though.
 I can’t wait to have that social media pressure taken off my shoulder.

 There is no strict date when the changes gonna come for you.
 I believe it’s gonna be slow and steady over the span of a few months.